matthew-brett/pydagogue/develop_windows.rst

 My system(s)
 ************

-* A standard XP installation booted directly into (My Computer -> Properties) XP version 2002, service pack 3.
-* An XP running via Parallels_ on my Macbook Air with version 2002 SP3 also.
-* Windows 7 professional 64 bit installed on a first generation MacBook Air.
-  Currently on SP1.
+I've got several Windows 7 instances running mainly as buildbot machines, a Windows 8 machine kindly donated by Chris Holdgraf of the UC Berkeley Knight lab, and some virtual machines, also running Windows 7.
+I used to have some XP machines, but UC Berkeley doesn't allow them on the network any more.

 ***********
 Basic setup
 ***********

+* Shell: in the old days, we had to use the awful Windows ``cmd`` shell.
+It's still useful sometimes, but the newer powershell_ is vastly better.
+It comes installed with Windows 7 and later.
+If you are using Vista or XP (really?), you will have to install it (see links from powershell_ page.
+Windows 7).
-* If you have Windows XP, install windows powershell_ (it is standard for Windows 7).
-I find powershell a lot more convenient than the standard windows ``cmd`` shell; it has good command and filename completion, ``ls`` for directory listing, a less idiosyncratic ``cd``, and a scripting language that is a lot less painful than ``cmd`` bat scripting.
-I believe I've used version 1 and version 2. ``\$Host.version`` is ``1 0 0 0`` on my standard XP installation.
+  Unlike ``cmd``, Powershell has good command and filename completion, ``ls`` for directory listing, a less idiosyncratic ``cd``, and a scripting language that is less painful than ``cmd`` bat scripting.
+I believe I've used version 1 and version 2.  ``\$Host.version`` was ``1 0 0 0`` on my old XP installation.
   Don't forget to enable `quickedit mode
   <http://support.microsoft.com/kb/282301>`_ for much nicer right click copy and
   paste.
 * Install msysgit_.
 In the installation, set ``git`` to be on the command path,